stephening/sda-church-donation-tracker/README.md

   * System.IO.Abstractions
   * System.IO.Abstractions.TestingHelpers
 * Screenshots - the main application can run in a special mode where it will use test data and automatically generate screenshots of all the different windows or tabs.
-THe primary purpose of these screenshots is for validation and documentation.
+The primary purpose of these screenshots is for validation and documentation.
 * Unit test
   * xUnit
   * MOQ

 ## Projects
-There is a single visual studio solution file which contains six projects.
+There is a single visual studio solution which contains seven projects.

 * Donations.Lib - is a ClassLibrary that contains most of the code.
 * Donations - is a small project that builds a desktop application that exposes the functionality from the lib.
 * Donations.Test - unit tests
-* Donors - another desktop application that allows viewing and editing donors only.
+* Members - another desktop application that allows viewing and editing donors only.
-* Donations installer - creates an msi and setup.exe which will install the software.
+* Donations installer - creates an msi and setup.exe which will install the Donation tracking software.
+* Members installer - creates an msi and setup.exe which will install the Member management software.
 * MarkdownToHtml - used at build time to create Help.html and some json data for navigating the help

 ## Source code
 The Software was developed using Visual Studio 2022 in C#/WPF/.NET 8.0.
 It is written with an MVVM pattern.
-It also has, at this time, about 375 unit tests written to work with xunit.
+It also has, at this time, over 400 unit tests written to work with xunit.
 File system mocking is done by using System.IO.Abstractions and the accompanying System.IO.Abstractions.TestingHelpers.
 Current NuGet packages added:

 * Autofac
 * CommunityToolkit.Mvvm